kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ### Soft / Preferred Affinity Keys

-The Alpha design enforces hard all-or-nothing matching: every key returned by the slice's `sharingAffinity` extractors must agree with the device's current lock, or the device is filtered out.
+The Alpha design enforces hard all-or-nothing matching at the applicability-group level: every key in the satisfied group must agree with the device's current lock, or the device is filtered out.
 Real-world hardware may have hierarchical constraints where some keys are strict sharing requirements (e.g., Subnet) and others are